openblack/openblack/readme.md

 openblack is an open source reimplementation of [Black & White (2001)](https://en.wikipedia.org/wiki/Black_&_White_(video_game)) written in modern C++ and modern rendering engines (OpenGL, Vulkan).

-You still need to have the original game assets in order to use this.
+You sttill need to have the original game assets in order to use this.
 See further below for an explanation on how to extract them.

 ---